yangdongchao/Text-to-sound-Synthesis/readme.md

 # Text-to-sound Generation
 This is the open source code for our paper "Diffsound: discrete diffusion model for text-to-sound generateion". <br/>
 **2022/08/03** We upload the training code of VQ-VAE and the baseline method of text-to-sound generation (Autoregressive model), and the Diffsound code.
-Considering that the github has the limitation of file size, we will upload the pre-trained model on google drive desk. <br/>
+Considering that the github has the limitation of file size, we will upload the pre-trained model on google drive disk. <br/>
+**2022/08/06** We uppoad the pre-trained model on google drive. please refer to https://drive.google.com/drive/folders/193It90mEBDPoyLghn4kFzkugbkF_aC8v?usp=sharing <br/>
+Note that a pre-trained diffsound model is very large, so that we only upload one audioset pretrained model now.
+More models we will try to upload on other free disk, if you known any free shared disk, please let me know, I will very appreciate.
 More details will be updated as soon as.
 ## Overview
 ![avatar](fig/overview.png)